Goshinkan-Ryu Ju Jitsu™

-Primarily a school of Traditional Ju Jitsu, we also teach aspects and learnings of martial arts that have flowed from this proven system of self-defense, notably: Karate, Judo, Aikido and Modern Grappling; we also teach elements of arnis and boxing.
+Goshinkan is primarily a school of Traditional Ju Jitsu, we also teach aspects of martial arts that have flowed from this proven system of self-defense, notably: Karate, Judo, Aikido and Modern Grappling; we also teach elements of arnis and boxing.
 Protect yourself, your loved ones and your property

 Every one of our self-defense techniques has been tested and proven reliable in real life by doormen, police, security, protection services, executives, athletes, kids and housewives.